f1nniboy/blog/src/content/bits/_index.md

 framed = true
 +++

-Here you can find a collection of things I've learned over time.
+Here you can find a collection of random things I've learned or discovered.